Installation

 Uninstall ESM-Tools

-We are sorry to see you go!
-To uninstall your current installation make sure you have the most recent version of pip available for your system:
+Make sure you have the most recent version of pip available for your system:

 $ python3 -m pip install -U pip